A decorative gold surface finish is applied to many luxury items such as jewelry, watches, writing instruments and eyeglasses.

 A special process is gold electroforming of jewels.
 This process allows creating voluminous jewels that are hollow at the inside and have a gold wall thickness of about 100 to 200 micron.
 This ensures that the structural rigidity of the gold shell is high enough, while the gold weight of the jewel is only a fraction of the same jewel that would be obtained through casting.
 The process starts with the casting of a mandrill or core in tin-bismut (low melting alloy).
 These cores are then mounted on a rack, next cleaned prior to going through an alkaline and an acid copper plating step.
 Finally the parts are gold plated for a sufficiently long time (5 – 15 hours) in order to obtain a sufficient gold layer thickness.
 The tin-bismut core is removed by a heated centrifugal process through a hole in the old schell, next the inner copper layer is removed by acid etching.

-Although the throwing power of most gold baths is moderate to good, the weight of over plated gold on a part in order to reach minimum thickness specifications in recessed areas can amount to over 50 % of the minimum weight that would be required theoretically.
+Although the throwing power of most gold baths is moderate to good, the weight of over-plated gold on a part in order to reach minimum thickness specifications in recessed areas can amount to over 50 % of the minimum weight that would be required theoretically.
 This is not really a problem for gold electroformed jewels as their price is based on the gold weight, added a fixed manufacturing cost, but it poses a serious problem for decorative gold surface finishing of larger size jewels with a complex geometry.
 The throwing power also rapidly declines when the average applied current density is increased, hence decorative gold plating baths are operated at very low current density values, typically 40 – 150 A/m2 (4 – 15 ASF).

 A second problem with gold plating baths is that the alloy content in the deposit depends on the current density and flow conditions.
 Typically the gold content will decrease with current density and increase with flow.
-In addition the alloy content will also depend on the bath chemistry and aging.
-As a result the gold weight fraction in the deposit can vary over single part and from part to part, with the risk that parts are plated with a gold deposit that does not meet the specified karat level (hence production of scrap parts).
+In addition, the alloy content will also depend on the bath chemistry and aging.
+As a result, the gold weight fraction in the deposit can vary over a single part and from part to part, with the risk that parts are plated with a gold deposit that does not meet the specified karat level (hence the production of scrap parts).
 In summary, recessed surface areas on a part that receive a low current density value are likely to have a gold deposit thickness below specifications, whereas protruding surfaces areas (edges) will receive high current density values and risk to be plated below minimal gold content (K) specifications.
 This means that in the end the plater is left with a pretty narrow operational current density window.

 Elsyca's Advanced Engineering Services (AES) for decorative gold plating are manifold, starting with the laboratory characterization and sensitivity analysis of the different gold plating baths.
 This not only provides essential data that enables us to accurately predict gold plating thickness distributions but provides an unparalleled insight into the process, clearly defining the optimum window of process operating conditions.
 Additional characterization of copper and / or nickel plating steps that precede the actual gold plating step should also be executed.